-The Doctoral Fellowship is a competitive two-year fellowship that provides the requisite exposure, intellectual training, and skill set for doctoral students interested in issues related to science, religion, and culture.
+The Doctoral Fellowship is a competitive two-year fellowship that provides exposure, intellectual training, and skill set for doctoral students interested in issues related to science, religion, and culture.
 The fellowship provides an opportunity to broaden a doctoral candidate’s area of expertise and enhance their competitiveness and professional reach.
 In particular, doctoral fellows are trained in science studies (including the History of Science and Science and Technology Studies) and/or religious studies broadly conceived.
 Candidates may come from any discipline if they are interested in either of these two fields, or their intersection.

-- 1. Journal submission: Fellows produce an article for submission to a peer-reviewed journal to be identified in consultation with Professor Ragab.
+1. Journal submission: Fellows produce an article for submission to a peer-reviewed journal to be identified in consultation with Professor Ragab.

-In addition to these final outcomes, and as part of developing the project, fellows are expected to participate in closed Work-in-Progress(WiP) talks.
-WiPs are monthly meetings where each fellow workshops their drafts with other fellows and the faculty director.
+In addition to the colloquium, and as part of developing their project, fellows are expected to participate in closed Work-in-Progress(WiP) talks, where each fellow workshops their drafts with other fellows and the faculty director.
 Each fellow will present two different drafts (at two different stages) of their work in two different WiPs.

 In their second year, fellows develop a syllabus and a course plan (or a teaching statement) in their target field or discipline.
 The syllabi are developed in close consultation with Professor Ragab.